Pei-Xu/pei-xu.github.io/_pages/about.md

 <p>I am a research assistant professor at Clemson University.
 My research interests include artificial intelligence, computer graphics, and computer vision with a focus on motion planning and reinforcement learning for physics-based character control and agent navigation.
 I am also interested in applying computer science techniques to other disciplines, like bioengineering and environmental science. </p>

 <p>I received my Ph.D. in computer science from Clemson University under the supervision of Prof. Ioannis Karamouzas.
-Prior to that, I received an MSci in electrical engineering from University of Minnesota at Twin Cities.</p>
+Prior to that, I received an M.S. in electrical engineering from University of Minnesota at Twin Cities.</p>

 </div>